OwnID/ownid-android-sdk/docs/sdk-gigya-view.md

 }
 ```

-## Enable passkey authentication
+## Enable Passkey authentication

 The OwnID SDK uses [Passkeys](https://www.passkeys.com) to authenticate users.

-> [!IMPORTANT]
->
+To enable passkey support for your Android app, you need to:

+1. Set the Android package name and signing certificate SHA-256 hash for your OwnID application in the [OwnID Console](https://console.ownid.com) in the Integration > Native Apps section.
-> To enable passkey support for your Android app, associate your app with a website that your app owns using [Digital Asset Links](https://developers.google.com/digital-asset-links) by following this guide: [Add support for Digital Asset Links](https://developer.android.com/training/sign-in/passkeys#add-support-dal).
+2. Associate your application with a website that your application owns using [Digital Asset Links](https://developers.google.com/digital-asset-links) by following this guide: [Add support for Digital Asset Links](https://developer.android.com/training/sign-in/passkeys#add-support-dal).

 ## Create Configuration File